iza-institute-of-labor-economics/gettsim/docs/geps/gep-05.rst

-Note that if the results have to be rounded in some years, but not in others (e.g. after a policy reform) the rounding parameters (both ``"base"`` and ``"direction"``) can be set to ``None``.
+Note that if the results have to be rounded in some years, but not in others (e.g. after a policy reform) the rounding parameters (both ``"base"`` and ``"direction"``) must be set to ``None``.
 This allows that the rounding parameters are found and no error is raised, but still no rounding is applied.

-In case rounding parameters are specified and the function does not have ``__rounding_params_key__`` attribute of the functions is missing does not lead to an error during execution.
+In case rounding parameters are specified and the function does not have a ``__rounding_params_key__`` attribute, execution will not lead to an error.
 This will never happen in the GETTSIM codebase, however, due to a suitable test.

 User-specified rounding
 ~~~~~~~~~~~~~~~~~~~~~~~

-If a user wants to change rounding of a specified function, she needs to adjust the
+If a user wants to change rounding of a specified function, she will need to adjust the
 rounding parameters in ``policy_params``.

 Suppose one would like to specify a reform in which
 ``höchstwert_grundr_zuschlag_m`` is rounded to the next-lowest fourth decimal
 point instead of to the nearest.
-In that case, the rounding parameters net to changed as follows
+In that case, the rounding parameters will need to be changed as follows

 .. code-block:: python